fjdu/obsidian-latex-unicode/README.md

 Run command `LaTeX to Unicode`.
 In the pop-up box, type in the LaTeX commands, then insert the conversion results.

 ## Acknowledgment
-- This plugin is based on data provided by [unicodeit](https://www.unicodeit.net/), specifically [this file](https://github.com/svenkreiss/unicodeit/blob/master/ts_src/data.ts).
+- This plugin is based on [unicodeit](https://www.unicodeit.net/), specifically [this GitHub repository](https://github.com/svenkreiss/unicodeit/).